ArashPartow/exprtk/readme.txt

       sum,  swap,  switch,  tanh, tan,  true,  trunc,  until, var, while, xnor, xor, xor

- (28) Every ExprTk statement is a "value returning" expression.
-Unlike
+ (28) Every valid ExprTk statement is a "value returning" expression.
-      some languages that limit the types of expressions that can be performed in certain situations, in ExprTk any valid expression can be used in any "value consuming" context.
+      Unlike some languages that limit the types of expressions that can be performed in certain situations, in ExprTk any valid expression can be used in any "value consuming" context.
 Eg:

       var y := 3;
       for (var x := switch
                     {
                       case 1 :  7;
                       case 2 : -1 + ~{var x{};};
                       default:  y > 2 ?
 3 : 4;
                     };
            x != while (y > 0) { y -= 1; };
            x -= {if(min(x,y) < 2 * max(x,y))